Manhattan Parade: Production

 The film was the first Warner Bros. film to be filmed in the improved Technicolor process which removed grain and improved both the color and clarity of the film.
 This improved process had first been used on The Runaround (1931) and resulted in an attempt at a color revival by the studios late in 1931.
-Variety praised the color work in this film, stating that "the coloring is easy on the eye and never harsh or confusing as the early color pictures were."

 Music

 Three songs were written for the film by Harold Arlen and Ted Koehler: